You can safely say that potassium is one of the most underrated minerals.

 It is understandable, as iron improves your blood, magnesium is responsible for 90% of the enzyme processes in your body, and calcium keeps your bones healthy.

-However, potassium is also very important, and potassium deficiency can lead to some nasty symptoms, mainly muscle cramps.
+However, potassium is also very important, and deficiency can lead to some nasty symptoms, mainly muscle cramps.

 Before we go into the causes, symptom and how to avoid potassium deficiency, I should explain you a little bit about potassium.